OSCNWeb/oscn-news/_posts/2024-02-01-upcoming-oral-arguments.md

 [121,604](https://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=121604) - Nicholles Brooke vs. Keith Reed, RN, MPH, CPH, in his Official Capacity as Oklahoma State Department of Health Commissioner.

 The appellant's motion for oral argument is granted.
 The matter is set for oral argument before this Court on Thursday, March 7, 2024, at 10:00 a.m., in the courtroom of the Tulsa Divisions of the Court of Civil Appeals, 201 West 5th Street, Suite 600, Tulsa, Oklahoma.

+[121,192](https://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=121192) - ST. ANTHONY SOUTH BEHAVIORAL HEALTH and SSM HEALTH CARE CORP.
+(OWN RISK) vs. MONICA MORENO GOODWIN and THE WORKERS' COMPENSATION COMMISSION.

+This case is set for oral argument on Tuesday, March 26, 2024, at 10:00 a.m., in the Court Room of the Court of Civil Appeals, 1915 N. Stiles, Suite 357, Oklahoma City, Oklahoma.

 **Supreme Court Oral Argument Videos**